jesus0m/twitch-translate-bot/README.md

 To facilitate the use of Twitch Translate Bot, executable versions for different operating systems have been provided.
 Download the executable corresponding to your system, modify the `config.py` file as needed, and run the bot directly.

+### Before continuing, keep in mind
+Before running the bot, be sure to configure the `config.py` file with appropriate details such as your Twitch credentials and language preferences.
+This file should be located in the same directory as the executable.

 ### macOS

 Download for macOS: [translate_bot_v2.0.0_mac_os_x.zip](https://github.com/jesus0m/twitch-translate-bot/releases/download/2.0.0/translate_bot_v2.0.0_mac_os_x.zip)